jestinmj/devsecops-cdp-course/continuous-integration-and-continous-delivery/create-simple-ci-pipeline/Readme.md

 ```
 # This is how a comment is added to a YAML file; please read them carefully.

 stages:         # Dictionary
  - build        # this is build stage
  - test         # this is test stage
  - integration  # this is an integration stage
  - prod         # this is prod/production stage

 job1:
   stage: build  # this job belongs to the build stage.
-Here both job name and stage name is the same, i.e., build
   script:
     - echo "This is a build step."  # We are running an echo command, but it can be any command.

 job2:
   stage: test
   script:
     - echo "This is a test step."
     - exit 1          # Non zero exit code, fails a job.

-job3:          # integration job under stage integration.
+job3:
-  stage: integration
+  stage: integration  # integration stage
   script:
     - echo "This is an integration step."

 job4:
   stage: prod
   script: